What are the benefits and risks of liposuction?

-- Neckline and the area under the chin (submental)
+- neckline and the area under the chin

-The patient needs to be in good health - people with circulation (blood flow) problems, such as coronary artery disease, diabetes, as well as those with weakened immune systems should not undergo liposuction.
-Candidates should be over the age of 18 years.
+The person needs to be over 18 years of age and in good health.
+Those with circulation or blood flow problems, such as coronary artery disease, diabetes, or a weakened immune systems should not undergo liposuction.

-Liposuction is sometimes used to treat certain conditions, including:
+Liposuction is normally done for cosmetic purposes, but it is sometimes used to treat certain conditions.

-- Lymphedema - a chronic (long-term) condition in which excess lymph (fluid) collects in tissues, causing edema (swelling).
+- Lymphedema: A chronic, or long-term, condition in which excess fluid known as lymph collects in tissues, causing edema, or swelling.
 The edema commonly occurs in the arms or legs.
 Liposuction is sometimes used to reduce swelling, discomfort, and pain.

-- Extreme weight loss after obesity - if a morbidly obese person has lost at least 40 percent of their BMI, excess skin and other abnormalities may need treatment.
+- Extreme weight loss after obesity: A person with morbid obesity who loses at least 40 percent of their BMI may need treatment to remove excess skin and other abnormalities.

-Before the operation - patients will need to undergo some health tests to ensure that they are fit for surgery.
-The medical team will ask the patient to:
+Before the operation, patients will need to undergo some health tests to ensure they are fit for surgery.

-- Stop taking aspirin and anti-inflammatory drugs for at least 2 weeks before surgery
+- People who use regular aspirin and anti-inflammatory drugs should stop taking them at least 2 weeks before surgery.

-- Consent form - the patient will be asked to sign a consent form, which confirms that they are fully aware of the risks, benefits, and possible alternatives to the procedure
+The individual will need to sign a consent form.
+This confirms that they are fully aware of the risks, benefits, and possible alternatives to the procedure